 Louisville Agents Experienced with Squatter Properties

 Regular real estate buyers often panic when they hear about squatter situations.
-They either won’t take your listing or don’t know how to market it properly.
+They either won’t take your listing or don’t know how to market it correctly.

 You need Louisville agents who’ve handled these sales before so they know how to present them to buyers.